Glitched/alt-man/README.md

 ## Installation

 I recommend installing it with brew.
-Or, you can simply appreciat the joke on this page.
+Or, you can simply appreciate the joke on this page.
 There is value in it actually working, though.

 ```
 brew tap glitched\tap